-Speak with case manager/vocational coordinator at the building level.
-In order to be referred a parent signature, student signature, and social security number must be obtained to start the procoess.
-Once referral is started, you will be contacted to participate in an intake meeting to get to know the student and their individual needs to begin developing your STEP plan.
+Speak with the case manager/vocational coordinator at the building level.
+In order to be referred, a parent's signature, student signature, and social security number must be provided to start the process.
+Once a referral is started, an intake meeting will be scheduled in order to get to know the student and their individual needs to begin developing the STEP plan.

 Once enrolled in the STEP program, what can you expect?

 This will depend on your personal plan and goals.
-You may be enrolled in the schools occ ed job skills class, be in our voc work program or seeking employment/competitively employed.
-Each outcome will have a different plan so this will be discussed with you at your intake meeting!
+Students may be enrolled in the school's occupation skills class, work program or competitively employed.
+Each outcome will have a different plan discussed at your intake meeting.

-Before taking your diploma, if you have an IEP you will have the opportunity to be referred to the Department of Rehabilitation Services Adult Services.
-This will be the office that takes over to help provide one of the following services based on your goals:
+Before receiving a diploma, students with an IEP will have the opportunity to be referred to the Department of Rehabilitation Services Adult Services (DRS).
+DRS will help provide one of the following services based on your goals:

-- Finding a job that matches your abilities, interests and needs
+Find a job that matches your abilities, interests and needs.

 Your DRS counselor will help you create an individual plan which will include determining what you are eligible to receive from the state for assistance to meet your goals.